-Catalysis for Bioresources
+Catalysis with Bioresources

-Dr. Eszter Baráth
+Dr. habil.
+Eszter Baráth

 Since, catalysis represents the center of chemicals and energy industries, discovering active, highly selective and energy efficient catalytic/synthetic methods is crucial to a sustainable future.
 Starting from fundamental aspects to design, testing and applying of robust and selective catalytic processes could have an incredible positive impact not only on the chemical but on a broader range of the society.
 Our group focuses on various selective catalytic reactions for the transformation of bio-based starting materials to valuable chemicals.
 We use both, homogeneous and heterogeneous catalysts for this purpose.

 One of our main field is the investigation of hydrogen transfer reactions.
 Our topics are strongly linked to advanced synthetic and characterization techniques, to (physical) organic chemistry and to theoretical chemistry.
 Hydrogen transfer is clearly the purview of homogeneous catalysts, however one of the major challenges for a sustainable future will be how to translate the homogeneous understanding to heterogeneous counterparts.